npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Sun, 23 Jun 2024 10:29:17 +0530
 ### [39 years since Air India Kanishka bombing: What happened and why are India-Canada divided over it?](https://www.firstpost.com/explainers/air-india-kanishka-bombing-what-happened-india-canada-divided-13784756.html)

-Article found but Couldn't summarize
-India and Canada are observing the anniversary of the Kanishka bombing, one of the most heinous terror-related air disasters in civil aviation history.
-The Montreal-New Delhi Air India 'Kanishka' Flight 182 exploded 45 minutes before its scheduled landing at London's Heathrow Airport on 23 June 1985, resulting in the deaths of all 329 people on board, the majority of whom were Canadians of Indian descent
+The 39th anniversary of the Air India Flight 182 bombing, a devastating act of terrorism that killed all 329 people on board, was observed in June 2024.
+The Boeing 747, en route from Montreal to Delhi with a stopover in London, exploded over the Atlantic Ocean.
+The bombing, orchestrated by Sikh extremists seeking revenge for the Indian army's 1984 assault on the Golden Temple, was a highly coordinated attack, with a second bomb exploding prematurely at Tokyo's Narita Airport.

+The investigation, which spanned nearly two decades, identified key suspects, including Talwinder Singh Parmar, the suspected mastermind, and Inderjit Singh Reyat, who was involved in building the bombs.
+Several controversial trials and a public inquiry followed, highlighting intelligence failures and security lapses that allowed the attack to occur.

+The bombing prompted significant changes in aviation security worldwide, leading to stricter screening procedures and advanced explosive detection technology.
+Memorials honor the victims, and the event continues to be a sensitive topic, with ongoing discussions about justice and the legacy of terrorism.

 Sun, 23 Jun 2024 10:04:59 +0530
 ### [This Week in Explainers: Kim Jong Un, Vladimir Putin and the deal that made headlines around the world](https://www.firstpost.com/explainers/this-week-in-explainers-kim-jong-un-vladimir-putin-and-the-deal-that-made-headlines-around-the-world-13784859.html)

-Article found but Couldn't summarize
-North Korea’s Kim Jong Un and Russia’s Vladimir Putin shared an embrace and signed a deal that made many sit up and take notice.
-The relationship between India and Canada continues to remain strained after its Parliament held a moment of silence to mark the one-year death anniversary of Khalistani terrorist Hardeep Singh Nijjar.
-All this and more in our weekly roundup of world news
+This week saw the solidifying of North Korea and Russia’s alliance, as Kim Jong Un and Vladimir Putin met and signed a defense pact promising mutual assistance in case of aggression.
+Tensions remain high between India and Canada following Canada's Parliament's moment of silence commemorating Khalistani terrorist Hardeep Singh Nijjar, which prompted India to announce a memorial for victims of the 1984 Kanishka bombing.
+A death in Italy sparked concerns about migrant worker exploitation after an Indian farm worker was allegedly left for dead by his boss, highlighting appalling working conditions.
+Nikhil Gupta, accused of plotting the murder of Sikh separatist leader Gurpatwant Singh Pannun, has pleaded guilty in a US court.
+Japan faces a surge in fatal Streptococcal Toxic Shock Syndrome (STSS) cases, while Greece experiences a rise in deaths and disappearances of tourists amid extreme heat.
+US Customs and Border Protection has been confiscating luxury items from Indian travelers, highlighting evolving regulations on what can be brought into the country.

 Sat, 22 Jun 2024 18:50:56 +0530
 ### [Anthropic's AI model, Claude 3.5 Sonnet launched.
 How does it compare to ChatGPT-4o, Gemini?](https://www.firstpost.com/explainers/anthropics-ai-claude-3-5-sonnet-vs-chatgpt-4o-vs-gemini-13785087.html)